7 Ways To Prevent Panic Attack

 5. Eat A Healthy Diet

 A healthy diet is one of the best ways to prevent panic attack.
 Eating plenty of fresh fruits and vegetables, whole grains, lean proteins, and healthy fats can help keep your mind and body in balance.
-Avoiding processed foods, sugary drinks, and excessive caffeine can also help reduce your risk for panic attacks.
+Avoiding processed foods, sugary drinks, and excessive caffeine can also help reduce your risk of panic attacks.
 If you’re not sure where to start, talk to a registered dietitian or nutritionist to create a personalized plan that meets your needs.

 6. Manage Stress